5 Underlying Causes Of Adult Acne: A Functional Medicine Approach

 Consciously de-stress.
 Take time each day to pause, reflect, deep breath, and mediate.
 These exercises are intended to bring us back to center and lessen the production of CRH.
 Remember when our stress levels increase, the amount of CRH circulating in the bloodstream will also increase.
 Reducing CRH levels through conscious stress reducing techniques can, in turn, reduce stress induced acne.
 Furthermore, the best way to combat acne driven by Adrenal PCOS is to keep stress levels down as much as possible.

 Reduce xenoestrogen exposure.
 Xenoestrogens are endocrine disrupting chemicals that mimic the estrogen hormone.
 Unfortunately, our bodies cannot distinguish between our endogenous estrogen hormone and xenoestrogens.
 Therefore, xenoestrogens can promote an estrogenic effect on the body and create a state of estrogen dominance.
 Xenoestrogens are found in plastics such as plastic storage containers, pesticides and herbicides in food, and household chemicals.
 It is best to minimize exposure to these chemicals in order to reduce the estrogen load on the body.

-When It’s Time To Consult With A Functional Medicine Practitioner
+When It’s Time To Consult With A Practitioner Specializing In A Functional Medicine Approach

 If you don’t see improvements in your acne after implementing these initial steps, I encourage you to work with a practitioner that specializes in a functional medicine approach to acne.
 You may require in-depth functional testing that evaluates your sex and adrenal hormones as well as your microbiome status.
 With this testing data, your practitioner can then help you decode your symptoms from a whole body systems perspective, and offer a comprehensive diet, supplement, and lifestyle program that helps you finally put your acne symptoms into remission.